Want to get the most from your recent harvest? Try processing those leftover parts.

 This article will explain why you might want to keep those trimmings, and detail exactly how to use them.

-Making Hashish from Trimmings
+- FAQ About Making Hash from Trimmings

 What is Hash?